-- (2) "Business premises" shall mean the entire area owned and used by the business establishment that provides carts for use by customers, including any parking lot or other property provided by the cart owner for customer parking. - (3) "Cart owner" shall mean any person or entity, who, in connection with the conduct of a business, owns, leases, possesses, uses, or otherwise makes any cart available to customers or the public. - (4) "Qualified cart retrieval service" shall mean a City approved commercial service operated by a third party and paid by a cart owner to retrieve and return shopping carts. - (5) "Shopping cart" or "cart" shall mean a basket which is mounted on wheels or a similar device provided by a business establishment for use by a customer for the purpose of transporting goods of any kind, including, but not limited to, grocery store shopping carts.
+- the business establishment, regardless of whether it has been left on either private or public property. - (2) "Business premises" shall mean the entire area owned and used by the business establishment that provides carts for use by customers, including any parking lot or other property provided by the cart owner for customer parking. - (3) "Cart owner" shall mean any person or entity, who, in connection with the conduct of a business, owns, leases, possesses, uses, or otherwise makes any cart available to customers or the public. - (4) "Qualified cart retrieval service" shall mean a City approved commercial service operated by a third party and paid by a cart owner to retrieve and return shopping carts. - (5) "Shopping cart" or "cart" shall mean a basket which is mounted on wheels or a similar device provided by a business establishment for use by a customer for the purpose of transporting goods of any kind, including, but not limited to, grocery store shopping carts.
 This definition shall exclude from enforcement under this chapter those devices which do not have a basket mounted on wheels in which goods can be placed for transport.